Why Do I Need Probiotics?

 This almost transparent lining is on the top and bottom (yes they know which is up and down).
 The sides are primarily dense protein layers called tight junctions.

-These junctions are like a zip lock bags that are regulated by Zinc.
-Vitamin A & D are essential fat soluble vitamins that regenerate all tissues including these tight junctions that open for nutrients and block too large of particles or toxins.
+These junctions are like zip lock bags that are regulated by Zinc.
+Vitamins A & D are essential fat-soluble vitamins that regenerate all tissues including these tight junctions that open for nutrients and block too large of particles or toxins.

-Stem cells are the glue holding them shut and repairing element when they are loose.
-When one has leaky gut from toxins, alcohol, etc. the stem cells are not able to keep up.
+Stem cells are the glue holding them shut and repairing elements when they are loose.
+When one has a leaky gut from toxins, alcohol, etc. the stem cells are not able to keep up.

 If you have these symptoms take half the supplemental dosage or cut down on the foods so that your body can adjust before increasing them again.